mattrmaydew/bcore/README.md

        this.tag = "";
     },

-Just messing around in my free time.
+Vue JS is a great platform for development.
 I hope you like this!